LLNL/units/docs/user-guide/user_defined_units.rst

 User defined units
 ==================

-The units library has support for user defined units and commodities.
+The units library has support for user defined units and :ref:`Commodities`.
 These interact with the `*_from_string` and `to_string` operations to allow custom conversions and definitions.

 Defining a custom unit
 --------------------------